SoroushGhorbanimehr/AppliedAI---CNN/README.md

 The source code is available in the IPYNB file, which includes the implementation of supervised and semi-supervised Decision Tree models.

+## Dataset

+The dataset used in this project is the Places dataset provided by MIT CSAIL.

+To obtain the dataset:

+1- Go to the MIT CSAIL Places dataset download page(http://places2.csail.mit.edu/download.html).
+2- Select the subset of the dataset that includes the desired categories (Airport, School, Hospital, Bakery, Bowling).
+3- Download the dataset and upload it to your Google Drive.
+4- Update the paths in the provided script to point to your Google Drive directory.